gornskew/lisply-mcp/README.md

 ## Docker Integration

 This MCP wrapper can interact with both local and remote Lisply backends.
-In the local case, the wrapper runs docker commands to pull and manage local Lisply backend containers.
+In the local case, the wrapper runs Docker commands to pull and manage local Lisply backend containers.

 ### Docker Image Selection